bullet-train-co/bullet_train-core/docs/billing/stripe.md

 We also provide a Stripe-specific adapter package with support for auto-configuring those products and prices in your Stripe account.
 It also takes advantage of completely modern Stripe workflows, like allowing customers to purchase your product with Stripe Checkout and later manage their subscription using Stripe Billing's customer portal.
 It also automatically handles incoming Stripe webhooks as well, to keep subscription state in your application up-to-date with activity that has happened on Stripe's platform.

-## 1. Purchase the Bullet Train Billing for Stripe package.
+## 1. Purchase Bullet Train Billing for Stripe

 First, [purchase Bullet Train Billing for Stripe](https://buy.stripe.com/28o8zg4dBbrd59u7sM).
 Once you've completed this process, you'll be issued a private token for the Bullet Train Pro package server.
-(This process is currently manually, so please be patient.)
+(This process is currently completed manually, so please be patient.)

-## 2. Installing the package.
+## 2. Install the Package

 ### 2.1.
-Add the `bullet_train-billing` and `bullet_train-billing-stripe` Ruby gems.
+Add the Private Ruby Gems

-You'll need to specify both Ruby gems in your `Gemfile`, since we have to specify a special source for both:
+You'll need to specify both Ruby gems in your `Gemfile`, since we have to specify a private source for both:

 ```
 source "https://YOUR_TOKEN_HERE@gem.fury.io/bullettrain" do